 Best uses for a Italy company

-- Our Clients setting up a manufacturing business will receive financial support from the government including i) interest-free loans for investments in machinery of up to €2 million and ii) grants and interest free-loans covering up to 40% of costs related to investments in high-unemployment industrial areas;
+- Italy is important destination for manufacturing companies, due to having: i) the 3rd lowest labour costs in Western Europe, ii) interest-free loans for investments in machinery of up to €2 million and iii) grants and interest free-loans covering up to 40% of costs related to investments in high-unemployment industrial areas;

 Frequently asked questions